The Missouri Louis Stokes Alliance for Minority Participation in STEM Program is now recruiting students for 2018-2019!

 To remain eligible for the program, MoLSAMP Scholars must:

-- complete STEM 101 Integrated Freshman Seminar and STEM 105 or 110 Inquiry Seminar during their first fall term on campus;
+- complete STEM 101 Integrated Freshman Seminar or STEM 105 or 110 Inquiry Seminar during their first fall term as part of the program;

 - continue to make satisfactory progress toward a degree in science or math, maintaining a 2.5 GPA or above and passing all science and math courses with a C or higher;

 - accept academic support offered by the STEP office, including regular meetings with the Academic Advisor;

 - attend and participate fully in related program activities.

 With support from the National Science Foundation, the MoLSAMP Scholars program is another way the Truman’s STEP Office is supporting our STEM (Science, Technology, Engineering, and Mathematics) degree programs to increase degree production to meet the economic development needs of Missouri, America, and the community of Truman alumni.

 If you have any questions about this program, please contact us by email at email@example.com or by calling 660-785-7252 to speak with Ryan Miller, our Academic Advisor for the STEP Office.